jgnd/parserver/README.markdown

 Run `sbt` and `re-start` from the sbt commandline to build and run the server.
 Run tests with `test`.

-Note: this uses [kuromoji](https://github.com/atilika/kuromoji) for parsing and dictionary JARs should be placed in the 'lib' directory.
+Note: this uses [kuromoji](https://github.com/atilika/kuromoji) for parsing and dictionary JARs should be placed in the `lib` directory.